Shoes We Use for Plantar Fasciitis: What Works, What Hurts

 - If you don't have arch support insoles, tape your foot regularly during the day to help support the arch and if your doctor recommends it, wear plantar fasciitis night splints at night.

-- Remember, check with your foot doctor about your pain to make sure it's plantar fasciitis instead of achilles tendonitis, a stress fracture, or some other foot problem.
+- Remember, check with your foot doctor about your pain to make sure it's plantar fasciitis instead of achilles tendinitis, a stress fracture, or some other foot problem.

 Heel Spur or Plantar Fasciitis?